The Menomonee Falls Gazette: Publication history

 A precursor to The Menomonee Falls Gazette was Edwin Aprill's Cartoonist Showcase (1968–1971), which published reprints of Tarzan, Secret Agent Corrigan, Modesty Blaise, and James Bond.

 The first issue of The Menomonee Falls Gazette was published December 13, 1971.

 In the fall of 1972, The Gazette had 780 subscribers in 47 U.S. states, 10 countries, Midway Island, and Puerto Rico.
 (By August 1976 the circulation of The Gazette was up to 1,600.)

 The Gazette published ballots for the 1973 Goethe Awards (for comics published in 1972).

-The Gazette published two issues of a free supplement called The Gazette-Adevertiser (one in 1973, and one in 1975) to attract more subscribers.
+The Gazette published two issues of a free supplement called The Gazette-Advertiser (one in 1973, and one in 1975) to attract more subscribers.

 The June 2, 1975, issue featured a Jack Kirby interview.

 The final issue was published on March 3, 1978.
 (In total, 232 issues were published, but the final issue was mislabeled on the outside cover as #234.)

 In November 1973, Street Enterprises took over publishing the long-running comics fanzine The Comic Reader (originally started in 1961 under the title On the Drawing Board by the "Father of Comics Fandom" Jerry Bails).
 With the cancellation of The Menomonee Falls Gazette, Street Enterprises moved many of the strips featured in The Gazette over to The Comic Reader.